Speech Pathology Services in Forster

 Language is how people communicate information, ideas and feelings through words.
 This includes spoken and written words and is supported by other forms of communication including gestures, body language signs and symbols.
 Acquired language difficulties (aphasia) may impact a person’s ability to understand these messages and/or their ability to express themselves.

-Areas of Service (approximately 50km surrounding Forster)
+Areas of Service

 Forster | Tuncurry | Blueys Beach | Boolambayte | Bulahdelah | Bungwahl | Coolongolook | Coomba Park | Croki | Cundletown | Diamond Beach | Dryers Crossing | Elizabeth Beach | Failford | Firefly | Hallidays Point | Harrington | Mayers Flat | Nabiac | Old Bar | Oxley Island | Smiths Lake | Tarbuck Bay | Taree | Tinonee | Tiona | Wallabi Point | Wingham | Wootton

-Private Health Funds:
+Private Health

-Support at Home and Residential Aged Care referrals accepted.
+Support at Home / Residential Aged Care

 Contact FAST Speech Pathology